Uncensored (2000): Event

 Prior to the next match Terry Funk brought out a chicken, stating it was Dustin Rhodes' little brother.
 The match was scheduled to be a bullrope match, however during the match Funk stated he was changing the match to an "I Quit" match.
 Although Funk was about to get Rhodes to quit the referee stated that Funk did not have the authority to change the match stipulation.

-The following match was a Lumberjack match between Sting and The Total Package.
+The following match was a lumberjack match between Sting and The Total Package.
 The lumberjacks for the match were: Jimmy Hart, Curt Hennig, Doug Dillinger, Fit Finlay, Brian Knobbs, Vampiro, Ron Harris, Don Harris, Stevie Ray, Big T and Hugh Morrus.
 Sting's lumberjacks had casts on their hands that were broken by Luger in the past.
 Package's lumberjacks had fake casts on their arm to mock and have the same advantage as Sting's lumberjacks.
 During the match, Tank Abbott came down to ringside and punched Doug Dillinger in the face.
 During the match, Ric Flair and Elizabeth interfered trying to attack Sting, but were both taken down by Jimmy Hart and Vampiro.
 Ultimately Sting was able to defeat Luger via pinfall following the Scorpion Death Drop.

-During the WCW World Heavyweight Championship match, Sid Vicious retained his title against Jeff Jarrett.
+In the double main event, During the WCW World Heavyweight Championship match, Sid Vicious retained his title against Jeff Jarrett.
 After Jarrett hit Sid with the Guitar, Hulk Hogan interrupted the referee's count and attacked Jarrett.
-Scott Steiner, after having not appeared on TV for 2 months, made a surprise return attacking Hogan.
+Scott Steiner, after having not appeared on TV for two months, made a surprise return attacking Hogan.
 Ric Flair immediately came out and started his scheduled Yappapi Indian Strap match with Hogan.
 Hogan was ultimately able to pin Flair despite outside interference from Lex Luger.